brucou/cycle-state-machine-demo/README.md

 With those two examples, we will be able to conclude by recapitulating the advantages and trade-off associated to using state machines for specifying and implementing user interfaces.

+The implementation uses `cyclejs` as framework, and [`state-transducer`](https://github.com/brucou/state-transducer#example-run) as a state machine library.

 # General specifications
 Here are the initial specifications for the volunteer application workflow, as extracted from the